 ”Working in a studio means leaving the clean world of normal life and moving into a

-everything bears the marks of the singular obsession.”
+shadowy domain where everything bears the marks of the singular obsession.”

 self-imprisonment of the studio and for the allure of insanity.”